DarenShamoun/ArbitrarilyLongNumberCalculator/README.md

 The calculator class is merely a simple driver with no knowledge about the actual calculations performed.

-## Turn in checklist
-All projects will be graded according to the project rubric in Canvas.

-Before uploading your project, make sure it meets all of the rubric criteria in order to get full credit.

-1. Ensure all project requirements are met and all results are correct.
-2. Ensure the intent behind every program element is "crystal clear".
-   Add documentation where it makes sense to do so.
-3. Ensure the top of each source file includes your name and student ID.
-4. Your finished project must compile on buffy.
-5. Project rubric requirements for correctness, clarity, design, and coding are met or exceeded.

 ## Reflection
 When you are **finished**, take a moment to
 [rate this project](https://forms.gle/uNtvPp78dJhSPMND6).

-## Project Requirements
-In order to receive full credit, your project must satisfy **all** of the following requirements:
+## Command Line Arguments
 1. Process command line arguments:
    `-h` to display `h`elp text and exit.
    `-v` to produce `v`erbose output.

+## Program Capabilities
-2. Process input strings containing equations in postfix notation.
+1. Process input strings containing equations in postfix notation.
    Each equation should reside in a single line of input
-3. Process equations using a mix of symbols
+2. Process equations using a mix of symbols
-   (addition, multiplication, exponentiation)
-   containing numbers of arbitrary length.
+   (addition, subtraction, multiplication, division, exponentiation) containing numbers of arbitrary length.

-   Assume that most values will exceed the maximum length for any builtin type in C++.
-4. Process input interactively in a terminal window.
+3. Process input interactively in a terminal window.
    When running interactively, entering 'quit' exits the program.
-5. Process input directed into the program from standard input, for example:
+4. Process input directed into the program from standard input, for example:

    ```